 The procedures by which nearly all images are made in Fourier synthesis imaging are based on the assumption that all the coherence measurements are made in a plane.
 This is strictly true for E-W interferometers, but is false for the VLA, with the single exception of snapshots.
 Analysis of the problem shows that the errors associated with the assumption of a planar array increase quadratically with angle from the phase-tracking center.
 Serious errors result if the product of the angular offset in radians times the angular offset in synthesized beams exceeds unity.
-The effects are especially severe at $\lambda 90$ cm, where standard two-dimensional imaging can only be done for D-configuration data.
+The effects are especially severe at the 90 cm and 400 cm bands, where standard two-dimensional imaging can be done only for D-configuration data.
 This effect is noticeable at $\lambda 20$ cm in certain instances, but can be safely ignored at shorter wavelengths.

 The solution to the problem of imaging wide-field data taken with non-coplanar arrays is well known, and has been implemented in the AIPS program IMAGR.
-This program can now correctly image up to 64 subfields, sufficient to handle observations in the B, C, and D configurations.
+This program can now correctly image up to 512 subfields, sufficient to handle observations in the B, C, and D configurations.
 We expect that as computer performance continues to improve, full imaging of even A configuration data will soon be practical.
+Refer to the help file for this program, or consult with Rick Perley or Frazer Owen, for advice.